-E. CESSATION PROGRAMS:
+E. Cessation Programs:

 The Dyson Wellness Center provides access to resources for those who are interested in quitting the use of tobacco products.
-These resources include nicotine replacement products for sale, access to College insurance-sponsored cessation programs, and referrals to local hospital cessation programs.
+These resources include nicotine replacement products, and referrals to local cessation programs.
 For more information, contact the Dyson Wellness Center at 630-637-5550.